-The Stanislaus County Office of Emergency Services completed an update to the Stanislaus County Local Hazard Mitigation Plan (LHMP) in July 2017.
-The LHPM 2017 recognized earthquakes, floods, dam inundation, landslides and wildfire as the local natural hazards.
-The LHMP also states mitigation strategies and actions that serve as the long-term blueprint for reducing potential losses.
+The Stanislaus County Office of Emergency Services in collaboration with the cities of Ceres, Hughson, Modesto, Newman, Oakdale, Patterson, Riverbank, Turlock, Waterford, and the County Office of Education is updating their Multi-Jurisdictional Hazard Mitigation Plan (MJHMP).
+The MJHMP recognized earthquakes, floods, dam inundation, landslides and wildfire as the local natural hazards.
+The MJHMP also states mitigation strategies and actions that serve as the long-term blueprint for reducing potential losses.
 Activities such as issuing building permits, repairing roads and training first responders are examples of specific actions which can be taken to prevent or minimize damage.
 Such activities have been identified for each hazard in the LHMP.

 For more information please refer to the following links: